-- Once this has brewed, strain out the used leaves or bags.
+- Once this has been brewed, strain out the used leaves or bags.
 The infusion is now ready to drink.

 Other than tea

 Tea aside, some other “foundational” liquids can have boba pearls added to them.
-Although not using this means that your drink is technically not bubble tea, it is still delicious!
+Although not using this means that your drink is technically not bubble tea, it is still delicious.

 You can even use black or green tea without mixing in milk or sugar.
 The sky's the limit!

 This is what distinguishes bubble tea from other forms of milk tea (like teh tarik or chai).
-You can buy these online or make them from scratch using tapioca starch among some other ingredients.
+You can buy these online or make them from scratch using tapioca starch, among some other ingredients.

 Making tapioca pearls (also called boba) at home saves money and lets you customize their flavour.
 On the other hand, it is more convenient to buy them online.

-In our top 10 tapioca brands to use, one of our strong favourites is Wu Fu Yuan because of how quick their bubble tea pearls cook.
+In our top 10 tapioca brands to use, one of our strong favourites is Wu Fu Yuan because of how quickly their bubble tea pearls cook.
 They also have a good variety of instant boba toppings available too.

-If you fancy making these yourself, we at Honest Food Talks has covered in-depth how to make bubble tea pearls at home.
+If you fancy making these yourself, we at Honest Food Talks have covered in-depth how to make bubble tea pearls at home.
 You can store both homemade and store-bought tapioca pearls for an extended period if uncooked.